🕯️📜 Candles, Courage, and Calendars: The Legend of Saint Lucia 🌘✨

 12/13/20242 min read

-👩🦰🌹 A long time ago, in the year 304 AD, in a city called Syracuse on the island of Sicily, there lived a kind and brave girl named Lucia.
+👩🦰🌹 Around 2000 years ago, in a city called Syracuse on the island of Sicily, there lived a kind and brave girl named Lucia.
 Her name meant light, and she loved to help others.
 Lucia had a warm heart and always wanted to bring joy to those in need.
+But why do I tell you her story today, well it is because people in many places around the world still remember her kind and brave heart.

 🌑 Many Christians hid in deep, dark tunnels under the city called catacombs 🕳️.
 They lived there to stay safe and prayed in secret.
 But hiding in the tunnels meant they couldn’t go out to get food or anything else they needed.

 🌟 Lucia wanted to help.
-She thought, "I can bring them food and supplies to make their lives a little better."
-Every night, when the city was quiet, she filled a basket with bread, cheese, and other food 🥖🧀 and headed for the tunnels.
-But how could she carry everything and still see in the dark? 🕯️
+She thought, "I can bring them food and other things they need, to make their lives a little better. " Every night, when the city was quiet, she walked with courage in the darkness with basket filled with bread, cheese, and other food 🥖🧀.
+But how could she carry everything and still see in the dark? 🕯️Back then she was living during times whith no electricity, no pocket flashlights, not even matches.
+How she was able to see in the dark?

-💡 Then Lucia had a clever idea!
+💡 She solved that problem with a clever idea!
 She made a crown out of candles and wore it on her head.
 The candles lit her way and kept her hands free to carry the heavy basket.
 With her crown glowing, she bravely walked into the dark tunnels, bringing light, food, and hope to the people hiding there. 🕯️👑

 😢 One day, the Roman soldiers found out about Lucia’s brave deeds.
 They told her to stop helping the Christians and to pray to their gods.
 But Lucia refused.
 She said, "I will always bring light and help to those in need."
 Even though she was very brave, Lucia was punished for standing up for what she believed in.

-🌞 Why do we celebrate Saint Lucia’s Day on December 13?
-Long ago, people used a different calendar called the Roman Calendar, and they thought December 13 was the darkest day of the year, the winter solstice!
-Imagine the sun disappearing early and the nights feeling so long.
+🌞 Today, on December 13 we celebrate Saint Lucia’s Day.
+Long ago, people used a different calendar called the Roman Calendar, and they thought December 13 was the darkest day of the year, it was the winter solstice!
+Imagine the sun disappearing early around 3 pm and the nights feeling so long and days so short.
 People began to honor Saint Lucia on this day because her name means "light," and her story gave hope for brighter days ahead. 🌟🕯️

 With Montessori joy,